 authorization.oauth_api may not be modified by the end-user.

 You can review existing templates in their Github repository.
-If you feel confident, you can send a pull request with your templates, otherwise contact us on support to activate templates for your extractor.
+If you feel confident, you can send a pull request with your templates, otherwise contact our support to activate templates for your extractor.

 Let’s say you have the following working API configuration (see example [EX111]):